kennux/CWInspect/README.md

 - log_timestamps = Logfile for data timestamps, needed for binary log!
 - log_unknown = Log unknown packets as Hex Dump
 - log_data = 1 for log data in console, 0 for not log data
+- log_binary = 1 for log binary data in console or logfile, 0 for only log hex (ex.
+0F 14 3A)
+- columns_hex = how much bytes in hexadecimal (ex.
+0F 15) per line?

 License
 =========